 Understanding University of Pennsylvania’s Acceptance Rate

 UPenn has 12 schools, four of which offer undergraduate studies: the School of Engineering and Applied Science, the College of Arts & Sciences, the School of Nursing, and the Wharton School.
-The Wharton School is one of the best business schools in the world.
+The Wharton School is one of the best-known business schools in the world.

 Changing trends